Last updated on : 12 Nov, 2025

 Are you struggling with a cough or cold?
-These common ailments can make you feel uncomfortable, especially during the monsoon and winter when immunity is naturally lower.
-The right foods can help ease symptoms, support your immune system, and speed up recovery.
+These common ailments can make you feel uncomfortable, especially during the monsoon and winter when immunity may be stressed.
+The right foods can offer symptomatic relief, support your immune system, and complement recovery.
+Incorporating nutrient-dense, warm, and hydrating foods is a key part of self-care during illness.

 One of the most effective home remedies for cough and cold is ginger.
-Renowned for its potent anti-inflammatory properties, it can soothe a sore throat effectively.
+Renowned for its potent anti-inflammatory properties, it can provide a soothing effect for a sore throat effectively [3].

 How to use:

-Garlic, a staple in many kitchens, contains allicin, a compound with antiviral properties.
-While it may help support the immune system, it can also provide mild relief from cough and cold symptoms.
+Garlic, a staple in many kitchens, contains allicin, a compound with potential antiviral and immune-supporting properties [4].
+While it may help support the immune system, it can also provide mild, supportive relief from cough and cold symptoms.
 Incorporating garlic into your diet may contribute to overall wellness during cold and flu season.

 How to use:

 Raw honey is a natural remedy that may help soothe a sore throat and act as a gentle cough suppressant.
-Its antimicrobial properties can also support the body in managing infections that contribute to cold and cough symptoms.
+Its natural antimicrobial properties can also support the body in managing infections that contribute to cold and cough symptoms.
+Honey’s thick consistency coats the throat, which helps reduce irritation [5].

 How to use:

-With its anti-inflammatory and antioxidant properties, turmeric may help soothe symptoms of cough and cold and support overall respiratory health.
+With its anti-inflammatory and antioxidant properties largely attributed to the compound curcumin, turmeric may help soothe symptoms of cough and cold and support overall respiratory health [6].

 How to use:

-Lemons are rich in vitamin C, which may help support the immune system and overall health.
+Lemons are rich in Vitamin C, which may help support the immune system and overall health.
+Vitamin C is an essential nutrient that plays a role in various immune functions.

 How to use:

-Pineapple contains an enzyme called bromelain, which may help suppress coughs and loosen mucus in the throat.
+Pineapple contains an enzyme called bromelain, which may help suppress coughs and loosen mucus in the throat due to its mucolytic and anti-inflammatory action [7].

 How to use:

-Packed with antioxidants, pomegranate juice may help reduce inflammation and support overall health.
-Regular consumption can strengthen your immune system during periods of sickness.
+Packed with antioxidants, pomegranate juice may help reduce systemic inflammation and support overall health.
+Regular consumption can strengthen your immune system by contributing essential vitamins and polyphenols during periods of sickness.
 Pomegranate juice also helps maintain hydration levels.

 How to use:

-A hot cup of herbal tea, especially the chamomile or peppermint variant, soothes the throat and works wonders in relieving congestion.
+A hot cup of herbal tea, especially the chamomile or peppermint variant, soothes the throat and works wonders in relieving congestion by increasing mucus flow.

 How to use:

-Pumpkin seeds are rich in zinc, a mineral that may help support immune function.
+Pumpkin seeds are rich in Zinc, a mineral that may help support immune function.
+Zinc intake around the onset of a cold may help reduce its duration [10].

 How to use:

-Yoghurt is filled with probiotics that can enhance the health of your gut and bolster your immune system.
-Including it in your daily diet could help your body resist colds.
+Yoghurt is filled with Probiotics (beneficial bacteria) that can enhance the health of your gut and play a supportive role in bolstering your immune system.
+Including it in your daily diet could help your body resist colds as a general wellness practice.

 How to use: